What you're doing in this step

 test.
 You cannot change the name of an environment once it has been created.

-Environments can be used across more than one runtime.
-This is useful when your runtimes are used for multiple regions.
+Environments can be used across more than one runtime instance.
+This is useful when your instances are used across multiple regions.

 Note that when you create a new environment, you must assign it to an environment group.
 Environments that are not assigned to groups have no hostnames pointing to them, and are therefore not accessible.